 09 of 10

-If you locate your contorted filbert in a spot where it will... have plenty of room to spread out (its mature width can be as great as 15 feet), the only pruning that you will need to do is when you remove dead branches.
+To minimize maintenance, locate this shrub where it has plenty of room to spread out (its mature width can be up to 15 feet), so the only pruning needed is for removing dead... branches.

 10 of 10